By Raan and Shea Parton

 Photos by Ken Tisuthiwongse

-On December 17th we caught up with Clive Piercy at our neighboring shop Alchemy Works.
-Our mutual friend, Jeffrey Cerciello of Farmshop, introduced us to Clive a couple years ago and we continue to be thankful for his British sense of humor and sincere friendship.
-Piercy has an inspiring view on design with a unique foundation of over 30 years of experience, studying and practicing both design & illustration.
-Clive helped us gather the following images to summarize his work and humored an interview to first preview with our new column over at Style.com and to help all of us better understand the life of a leader in the design world:
+On November 19th we caught up with Philip Otto at our favorite flower shop in downtown Los Angeles, Glasswing Floral.
+A mutual friend introduced us to Philip a couple years ago and recently we have become neighbors as he has moved his office into the Arts District of downtown Los Angeles.
+Otto has an inspiring view on design with a unique foundation of being educated as a Cultural Anthropologist at Stanford.
+Philip helped us gather the following images to summarize his work and humored an interview to first preview with our new column over at Style.com and to help all of us better understand the life of an inspiring cultural engineer.

 If you could give designers a quick word of wisdom what would it be?

-We decided to put Clive to work and asked him to hand-select his favorite Apolis items for limited savings through Sunday, January 12th.
-Then we coerced him to join us on Tuesday, February 11th, as our third Apolis Nomad to host a Common Table Visionary Session at Apolis: Common Gallery (5-7pm).
+We decided to put our new neighbor to work and asked him to hand-select his favorite Apolis items for limited savings through Sunday, Dec.
+1st.
+Then we coerced him to join us on Monday, December 2nd, as our first Apolis Nomad to host a Common Table Visionary Session at Apolis: Common Gallery (5-7pm).
 The goal of our Visionary Sessions is to invite Apolis Nomads to bring their inspiring talents and stories to our local community with a FREE hands-on workshop and Q&A session.
-The first 75 people to email@example.com will receive 20% in-store savings, only available on Tuesday (Feb.
-11).
+The first 75 people to firstname.lastname@example.org will receive 20% in-store savings, only available on Monday (Dec.
+2nd).